Physical Therapy (DPT) Courses

 DPT8200 Motor Control

-This course introduces the science of motor control/motor learning, including the neuromotor processes that underlie normal and abnormal movement.
-Theories of motor learning and mechanisms for acquisition of skill are discussed.
-Neuromotor and neuropsychological research are investigated, and clinical implications are discussed.
+This course expounds on the science of motor control, motor learning, and motor development, including the neuromotor processes that underlie normal and abnormal movement.
+Theories of motor control, motor learning, and motor development, including mechanisms for the acquisition of skills are explored.
+The focus is on motor control for persons with neurological disorders across the life span.

 Prerequisite(s): DPT7850.